Tokyo, 24 June 2016: This seminar will focus on disaster risk financing in the Asian region.

 Tokyo, 22-23 June 2016: This OECD-ADB roundtable will focus on developments and challenges facing insurance and retirement saving given the development of economies and the demographic changes in some Asian countries.

-15-16 May 2016, Paris: This conference on the financial management of flood risks and building financial resilience in a changing climate will provide an opportunity to exchange knowledge share experiences on effective approaches to managing flood risk.
+12-13 May 2016, Paris: This conference on the financial management of flood risks and building financial resilience in a changing climate provided an opportunity to exchange knowledge share experiences on effective approaches to managing flood risk.

-The Global Pension Statistics project measures and monitors the pension industry, allowing inter-country comparisons of current statistics and indicators on key aspects of retirement systems.
+The Global Pension Statistics Project measures and monitors the pension industry, allowing inter-country comparisons of current statistics and indicators on key aspects of retirement systems.